SysKitTeam/docs-point/governance-and-automation/automated-workflows/minimum-number-of-owners-admin.md

 ![Edit Policy Dialog](../../.gitbook/assets/set-up-automated-workflows-min-owners-dialog.png)

+{% hint style="info" %}

+**Please note:** By default, the Minimum Number of Owners Orphaned policy vulnerability is detected when there are less than 2 active owners assigned to a workspace.
+If there are no active owners assigned to a workspace, the [Orphaned Workspaces](../automated-workflows/orphaned-resources-admin.md) vulnerability is detected instead.

+If less than 2 owners are assigned to a workspace in order to resolve the Orphaned Workspaces vulnerability, Syskit Point will then detect the Minimum Number of Owners vulnerability.

+{% endhint %}

 For details on how collaborators can [**resolve Minimum Number of Owners policy vulnerability tasks**, navigate to the following article](../../point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md).